Harsha-177/Harsha-177/README.md

 # 💫 About Me:
 Motivated and detailed oriented BCA student with a foundation in programming languages including C, Java, Python.
-Known for strong analytical thinking, problem-solving skills, and a passion for learning new technologies.Seeking opportunities to apply technical knowledge in real-world projects.
-Highly organized and active student with good communications skills and good ethic.
-Prove ability to work in team environments,
+Known for strong analytical thinking, problem-solving skills, and a passion for learning new technologies.Seeking opportunities to apply technical knowledge in real-world projects.Highly organized and active student with good communications skills and good ethic.
+Prove ability to work in team environments.

 ## 🌐 Socials: